yashilbusa/Code_Quest_Almashines/README.md

 ### 3. Run the Application
 - Run the Application

-### 4. Log In to Access the App
-To access the contact manager, log in using the following demo credentials:
-- Username: admin
-- Password: admin123

 After logging in, you will be able to perform CRUD operations on contacts, merge duplicates, and search for contacts.